MarcoLodini/windows365/Windows365/enterprise/place-cloud-pc-under-review.md

       - Select **Enable version-level immutability support**.
       - When the **Premium** **Performance** option is selected, **Zone-redundant storage (ZRS)** must also be selected.
 Locally redundant storage (LRS) isn't a supported immutable storage option.

-    After the storage account is created, you must also apply a [lock policy](/azure/storage/blobs/immutable-policy-configure-container-scope).
-For full details on how to configure Azure Blob Storage for immutability and adherence to regulations like SEC Rule 17a-4, see the full compliance assessment located in the Cohasset report in the [Microsoft Service Trust Center](https://aka.ms/AzureWormStorage).
+    After the storage account is created, you must apply a [lock policy](/azure/storage/blobs/immutable-policy-configure-container-scope).
+For more information about how to configure Azure Blob Storage for immutability and adherence to regulations like SEC Rule 17a-4, see [Azure - Cohasset Assessment - WORM Storage (2024) Report](https://aka.ms/AzureWormStorage).

     NOT SUPPORTED: Setting a [Permit scope for copy operations](/azure/storage/common/security-restrict-copy-operations).
 It must be (null), the default value, to allow copying from any storage account to the destination account.